The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Background and Related Work

 \subsection{Regulation of Displaying Advertisements to Minors in the DSA}

-DSA represents a landmark piece of regulation of digital services including online platforms in the EU, sometimes described as a ``digital constitution'' \cite{pollicinooreste}.
-The law establishes rules for liability for third-party content and foresee specific \textit{due diligence} obligations for digital services.
-These requirements are tiered based on both the type of service and its scale.
-Universal obligations apply to all intermediary services, while the specific subset of hosting services -- online platforms -- are subject to special obligations including rules on the protection of minors, recommender systems, advertisements or enhanced transparency.
-The biggest players, legally defined as Very Large Online Platforms (VLOPs), face the strictest requirements through obligatory risk assessments, risk mitigation measures or external auditing.
+DSA establishes a tiered framework of obligations for digital services operating in the EU \cite{Husovec2024PrinciplesDSA}.
+Universal obligations apply to all intermediary services, while the specific subset of hosting services -- online platforms -- face additional requirements covering, among other things, the protection of minors, recommender systems, and advertising transparency.
+Very Large Online Platforms (VLOPs) face the strictest requirements, including mandatory risk assessments, mitigation measures, and independent external audits.

-Before delving into specific obligations, notions of ``advertisement'' and ``minors'' should be defined.
-Advertisement is legally defined in the Article 3 (r) DSA as ``information designed to promote the message of a legal or natural person, irrespective of whether to achieve commercial or non-commercial purposes, and presented by an online platform''.
-Any content for which a platform receives remuneration for promotion must be treated as an advertisement, whether commercial or non-commercial.
-This includes boosting free content, while mere fees for access without promotion do not qualify as advertising.
-Hidden or undisclosed advertising is not covered by this rule but falls under another EU legislation, Unfair Commercial Practices Directive (UCPD) \cite{Husovec2024PrinciplesDSA} discussed below.
+The reach of these obligations depends fundamentally on how the DSA defines ``advertisement''.
+Article 3(r) DSA defines advertisement as ``information designed to promote the message of a legal or natural person, irrespective of whether to achieve commercial or non-commercial purposes, and presented by an online platform on its online interface against remuneration specifically for promoting that information''.
+This definition is grounded in payment structure rather than commercial purpose, meaning only content for which a platform receives remuneration for promotion qualifies as an advertisement under the DSA.
+Commercial content presented without such remuneration, including hidden or undisclosed commercial content, falls outside its scope \cite{Husovec2024PrinciplesDSA}.

-The notion of minor is not legally defined in the DSA.
-However, the European Commission's Guidelines on protection of minors online consider individuals below 18 years as minors \cite{EuropeanCommission2025MinorsDSA}.

-Regarding advertisements, Article 26 DSA introduces general advertising controls.
-All ads on platforms must be clearly labelled and disclosed.
-Platforms shall identify ads as such and reveal the entity behind each ad, who paid for it, the main targeting parameters used, and how users can change those parameters.
-Additionally, Article 26(2) allows users to label content they post as advertising.
-Notably, Article 26(3) of the DSA independently forbids profiling-based targeting using any special category personal data including religion, data concerning health.
-Additionally, VLOPs shall maintain and make public repository of ads according to the Article 39.